gianisp/Infrastructure/SDK-documentation/GSN Overview.md

 *	Equipment vendors can be given access to one or more vessels via the K-GSN network
 *	Marine approved Cisco ISR Router that are a combined device that acts as WAN router, Firewall and switch.
 Controlled and maintained only by KONGSBERG’S certified personnel.
 *	KONGSBERG uses Open standards and well known Cisco products in the K-GSN solution and have a close collaboration with Cisco and their products.

+## Detailed description
+The network is designed to interconnect KONGSBERG controlled support and data centres, and nodes owned by customers of KONGSBERG.
+## Internet as carrier
+Internet is the primary carrier between sites, due to cost issues with leased lines.
+Most of the sites will also be carried by a satellite link.
+## Scalability
+The network design is scalable up to 50 000 logical separated networks and more than 30 000 nodes within the KONGSBERG global IP addressing plan.
+In addition, close to 25 000 nodes with private IP addressing plan can be deployed within this design.
+## Customer separation
+All communication shall be carried by a common network infrastructure.
+The solution provides a reliable and secure separation of each customer communicating through the network.